balthazar-space/Unifying-PCB/README.md

+# Balthazar

+Open-hardware laptop computer modules description and concept.

+These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

 # Unifying-PCB

 Unifying PCB expansion for Balthazar

 Single PCB solution for connecting the three previously designed Balthazar modules (I/O, power supply, USB 2.0, 3.0 controllers, keyboard and adding Compute Module compatible FPGA boards.
 Aimed at setting a compatibility standard to widely accepted hardware standards.